Notice Of Privacy Practices

 Treatment: We may use your health information to provide and coordinate the treatment, medications, and services you receive.
 We may disclose medical information to doctors, nurses, technicians, administrators, staff, and others who are taking care of you in our system.
 We may also disclose medical information with non-Guthrie providers, treatment team members, agencies, business associates or facilities in order to provide treatment, coordination or continuity of your care.

-Payment: We may use your health information for various payment-related functions and we may disclose medical information so that the treatment and services you receive may be billed and payment collected.
+Payment: We may use your health information for various payment-related functions, and we may disclose medical information so that the treatment and services you receive may be billed and payment collected.
 We will bill you or a third-party payer for the cost of treatment, equipment, and supplies provided to you.

 Health Care Operation: We may use your health information for certain operational, administrative, and quality assurance activities.
 We may use information in your health record to monitor the quality and performance and to comply with laws and regulations.
 This information will be used in an effort to continually improve the quality and effectiveness of the health care and services we provide.

 To Communicate with Individuals Involved in Your Care or Payment for Your Care: We may disclose to a family member, other relative, close personal friend or any other person you identify that PHI which is directly relevant to that person's involvement in your care or payment related to your care.
-Notification: We may use or disclose your PHI to notify or assist in notifying a family member, personal representative, or another person responsible for your care, regarding your location and general condition.

 We are permitted to use or disclose your PHI for the following purposes.
-However, The Guthrie Clinic may never have reason to make some of these disclosures.
+The Guthrie Clinic may never have reason to make some of these disclosures.

 Public Health: As required by law, we may disclose your PHI to public health or legal authorities charged with preventing or controlling disease, injury, or disability.